Dynamic FTSS in Asynchronous Systems: the Case of Unison: Impossibility Results

 \end{proof}

-\begin{proposition} For any natural number $r$, there exists no $(1,r)-$ftss algorithm for \emph{minimal} \textbf{AU} under a strongly fair daemon if the graph modeling the network has a degree greater or equal to 3. \end{proposition}
+\begin{proposition} For any natural number $r$, there exists no universal $(1,r)-$ftss algorithm for \emph{minimal} \textbf{AU} under a strongly fair daemon if the system has a maximal degree of at least 3. \end{proposition}